Universities in the UK charge tuition fees. Fees may vary, depending on the university and the course.

+Universities in the UK charge tuition fees.
+Fees may vary depending on the university and the course.
 All universities publish the fees for each course on their websites.
-Before making a choice, it is a good idea to check the universities and courses you are interested in and make sure what the tuition fees are.
+Before making a choice, it is worth checking which universities and fields of studies you are interested in and making sure what the tuition fees are.

 Loan application